seinecle/blog/_posts/2022-02-19-java-concurrency-with-http-client-asynch.md

 	1. Local vs remote: the gains of concurrency as shown above are achieved when the REST API sits on the same machine as the main code base.
 When I tried the mix (main code base on local laptop x REST API on a distante server), the code was just suuuuper slow.
 I didn't investigate why.
 	2. When the REST API is on a Windows Machine, there is a maximum limit of connections.
 Hitting this limit causes an exception.
 Weird!
 So make sure to host your REST API on linux.

-### Conclusion
+### Conclusion and thanks
-I will progressively refactor all the functions on Nocodefunctions.com to adopt this design.
-At the moment (Feb 19, 2022), only sentiment analysis on the _test_ version of the site has been implemented.
+I will progressively refactor all the functions on [nocodefunctions.com](https://nocodefunctions.com) to adopt this design.
+At the moment (Feb 19, 2022), only [sentiment analysis](https://test.nocodefunctions.com/umigon/sentiment_analysis_tool.html) on the _test_ version of the site has been implemented.
 As a result, analyzing 6,000 tweets take just 10 seconds now (600 tweets per second!), versus ~ one minute before.

 I arrived at this solution after reading many blog posts by professional Java developers and StackOverflow Q&As.
 I thank all these contributors, and I hope this new blog post will be of help to the next person researching these topics.